-St. Croix County is currently in Phase 1A of the COVID-19 vaccination process and we are working to transition to Phase 1B.
+St. Croix County is currently in Phase 1A and 1B of the COVID-19 vaccination process.
 Learn more about vaccine phases below.

 This page includes information about: